nhselect/step1-training/content/user-guide/learner/06-confirmation/managing-your-supervisors/index.md

 ---
-title: Managing your Supervisors​
+title: Managing your Supervisors
 order: 3
 createdAt: 2022-09-01T11:14:15.994Z
 updatedAt: 2022-09-01T11:14:15.998Z
 ---
-Make sure you are on your Step 1 proficiencies **Introduction page** (Select the correct breadcrumb at the top)​
+Make sure you are on your Step 1 proficiencies **Introduction page** (Select the correct breadcrumb at the top)

-1. Select **Manage supervisors​**
+1. Select **Manage supervisors**

 ![](/img/l_self-assess-proficiencies_manage-supervisors_1.png)

-#### Adding a supervisor​
+#### Adding a supervisor

-1. Select **Add new supervisor​**
+1. Select **Add new supervisor**

 ![](/img/l_self-assess-proficiencies_manage-supervisors_2.png)

-2. **Select the supervisor** that you would like to add from the list provided​ and select **Next**
+2. **Select the supervisor** that you would like to add from the list provided and select **Next**

-> If you cannot find your Educator/Manager or Assessor in the list, they will need to be given supervisor access by your Clinical Centre Manager.​
+> If you cannot find your Educator/Manager or Assessor in the list, they will need to be given supervisor access by your Clinical Centre Manager.

-3. Select whether the person will act as an **Educator/Manager** or **Assessor** for your Step 1 proficiencies​ (read the descriptions provided on the platform page to decide which to select) and select **Next**
+3. Select whether the person will act as an **Educator/Manager** or **Assessor** for your Step 1 proficiencies (read the descriptions provided on the platform page to decide which to select) and select **Next**

-> If the selected person has been promoted to the Assessor role only, do not select Educator/Manager​
+> If the selected person has been promoted to the Assessor role only, do not select Educator/Manager

 ![](/img/l_self-assess-proficiencies_manage-supervisors_3.png)

-6. Review and select **Submit​**
+6. Review and select **Submit**
-7. Your Supervisor will be added to your **Supervisor list​**
+7. Your Supervisor will be added to your **Supervisor list**

-* **Your Supervisor will receive an email notifying them** that you have added them as an Educator/Manager or Assessor​
+* **Your Supervisor will receive an email notifying them** that you have added them as an Educator/Manager or Assessor

 ![](/img/l_self-assess-proficiencies_manage-supervisors_5.png)